szmrki/CurlingSheet/README.md

 pyinstaller main.spec
 ~~~

-Open the "dist" folder and you should see the "CurlingSheet.exe" file.
+Open the `dist` folder and you should see the `CurlingSheet.exe` file.
+This is the latest vesion.
-You can remove "build" folder.
+You can remove `build` folder.

 ### Display Settings
 Follow these steps to set display scalling to 100% for the application executable: